 You can view the full ingredients by Clicking Here

-Shea Butter Organic Refined MSDS can be downloaded by Clicking Here
+Shea Butter Organic Refined The SDS can be downloaded by Clicking Here

 Generate the certificate of analysis for your purchased product by entering your Batch Number which can be found on the packaging of your product.

 Generate an allergens declaration for your purchase (essential oils only)

 Thank you, this product is great and instrumental in our formula.
 We order this in 5kg bulk and are very pleased with the quality.